 Investment Guidelines

-PensionDanmark's Board of directors has established a set of guidelines for socially responsible investments.
+PensionDanmark's Board of directors has established a set of guidelines for responsible investments.
 They take the generally accepted principles as a point of departure, e.g. for social, environmental and governance factors.

 To reinforce compliance with the board’s guidelines, PensionDanmark conducts screenings and exerts active ownership, both directly with our investee companies, in collaboration with likeminded investors and through our ethical investment advisor, Federated Hermes EOS (Equity Ownership Services).